thoughtram/blog/_posts/2016-02-22-angular-2-change-detection-explained.md

 `CartBadgeCmp` does exactly that.
 It has a `counter` and an input property `addItemStream`, which is a stream of events that gets fired, whenever a product is added to the shopping cart.

 We won't go into much detail on how observables work in this article.
-If you want to learn more about observables, make sure to read our article on [taking advantage of Observables in Angular 2](http://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html).
+If you want to learn more about observables, make sure to read our article on [taking advantage of Observables in Angular](http://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html).

 In addition, we set the change detection strategy to `OnPush`, so change detection isn't performed all the time, only when the component's input properties change.